repobee/repobee/docs/peer.rst

     allocations (repo access has been revoked anyway).

-5. Assign peer reviews again, with the new issue, with ``repobee assign-reviews -mn task-2 -sf students.txt --num-reviews 2 --issue issue.md``
+5. Assign peer reviews again, with the new issue, with ``repobee assign-reviews --mn task-2 --sf students.txt --num-reviews 2 --issue issue.md``

 And that's it!
 Disaster averted.